madacol/blog/content/Script to send WOL magic packet using netcat.md

 ---
-title: Script to send WOL magic packet using netcat
 tags: english, tutorial, til, linux, networks, packet, netcat, script
 date: 2023-07-14
 ---

+# Script to send WOL magic packet using netcat

 WOL stands for Wake On Lan, and it's a feature that allows you to turn on a computer remotely by sending a magic packet to its network interface